Skip to main content

 Citation

 Elliott-Button, H. Interview transcripts for “I’m living in a ‘no’ world now…”- A Qualitative Study of The Widespread Impact of Living with Chronic Breathlessness, and Experiences of Identification and Assessment of this Symptom in an Older, Frail community-based Population.
-[Dataset]
+[Data]

 Deposit Date Jun 25, 2024